Internationalizing Flutter apps

 Loading and retrieving localized values

-widget is used to load and lookup objects that
+The Localizations widget is used to load and lookup objects that

 contain collections of localized values.
 Apps refer to these objects

-with Localizations.of(context,type)
+with Localizations.of(context,type).

 If the device’s locale changes,

-widget automatically loads values for
+the Localizations widget automatically loads values for

 the new locale and then rebuilds widgets that used it.

-This happens because Localizations
+This happens because Localizations works like an

 When a build function refers to an inherited widget,